Links

 Consultation

-The SABDEN Multi Academy Trust has launched a consultation relating to significant changes for its three special schools.
+The SABDEN Multi Academy Trust undertook a consultation relating to significant changes for its three special schools in June 2025 and has submitted significant change requests to the Department for Education (DfE).
 The aim of the proposed changes is to enable the schools to support a wider range of children and young people in East Sussex.
 This includes younger children, girls and those with a primary need of Autistic Spectrum Disorder (ASD) within their Education, Health and Care Plan (EHCP).
 ESCC has forecast the steady growth of EHCP’s with a primary need of ASD over the next five years:

 EHCPs by primary need group (school aged children) from 2016/17 to 2027/28